-Food intolerance in cats is a condition where the cat experiences an adverse reaction to a certain food.
-It’s often found out to be a digestive issue.
+Food intolerance in cats is a condition where cats experience adverse reactions to certain foods.
+Veterinarians often find that it is a digestive issue.

 The way this condition affects a cat will vary in severity from case to case.
 If you see signs of a food intolerance developing in your own cat, it’s best to consult your regular veterinarian right away so that they can come up with a course to treat it.

 Here’s what you need to know about food intolerance in cats.

 Symptoms Of Food Intolerance In Cats

 Food intolerance in cats can manifest itself in a wide variety of ways.
 Due to the range of reactions it can cause in cats, it’s always important to seek advice from a vet.

 Here are some of the most common symptoms that might appear in cats who have a food intolerance:

 - Coughing, sneezing or making a wheezing sound

 - Skin irritations that can inflame the skin